Eddy-Yeung/Eddy-Yeung.github.io/_pages/research.md

         Democratic backsliding occurs over time, but the empirical study of how citizens respond to undemocratic politicians has been predominantly static.
 I formulate and test predictions about how different sequences of backsliding shape accountability.
 Using a novel preregistered experiment (<em>N</em> = 4,234) capturing the reality that democratic transgressions are committed by elected officials over time, I find that a majority of American respondents—against the backdrop of partisan and policy interests—are willing to electorally remove the incumbent as episodes of democratic backsliding unfold.
 Moreover, incumbents who incrementally decrease the severity of democratic transgressions are held accountable in a more timely manner than incumbents who incrementally increase the severity.
 By establishing a new experimental framework to study democratic backsliding, my dynamic approach not only paints a more nuanced picture of Americans' willingness to defend democracy, but also demonstrates that sequence matters in shaping voter behavior amid incremental transgressions of democracy.

         </details>
 -   [Peskowitz, Zachary](https://www.zacharypeskowitz.com), and **Eddy S. F. Yeung**.
-"Measuring Preference Intensity: Investigating the Sensitivity of Quadratic Voting and Reexamining Policy Representation in the US." [[poster](https://apsa2023-apsa.ipostersessions.com/?s=FA-39-0C-F2-DB-23-5E-37-B6-15-93-A4-3F-2F-1C-35)]
+"Measuring Preference Intensity: Investigating the Sensitivity of Quadratic Voting and Reexamining Policy Representation in the US."
-    -   Second-round revise and resubmit at *The Journal of Politics*
     -   <details>

         <summary>Abstract:</summary>